 Welcome to the United High School Guidance Office website.
 Students and parents are encouraged to visit the site often, as any information that comes into the guidance office will be posted here.
-It's especially important that seniors check often to be aware of any scholarships that are posted, as well as updates from colleges.
+It's especially important that seniors check often to be aware of any scholarships that are posted.
 Urgent Updates are listed below!

 *Please view the tabs at the top of the page to direct your navigation.